 We are a party to the License Agreement with AMF and we may be a party to future license agreements.
-One or more of our licensors may allege that we have breached our license agreement with them, and accordingly seek to terminate our license.
+One or more of our licensers may allege that we have breached our license agreement with them, and accordingly seek to terminate our license.
 If successful, this could result in our loss of the right to use the licensed intellectual property, which could adversely affect our ability to commercialize our products, as well as harm our competitive business position and our business prospects.
 In particular, the License Agreement imposes various development, royalty, insurance and other obligations on us.
 If we fail to comply with these obligations or otherwise materially breach the License Agreement, AMF may have the right to terminate the License Agreement, in which event we would not be able to market our products.
-In addition, any claims asserted against us by AMF may be costly and timeconsuming, divert the attention of key personnel from business operations or otherwise have a material adverse effect on our business.